-

 What are the key investigative powers that are available to the relevant authorities?

-As part of its investigation, and following a court order, the DCCA may conduct an unannounced on-site inspection (dawn raid) at the premises of an undertaking suspected of having infringed competition rules, the private homes or cars of leading employees, and at the premises of other undertakings which are presumed to hold evidence relevant to an investigation, regardless of whether such undertakings are suspected of infringements.
+As part of its investigation and following a court order, the DCCA may conduct an unannounced on-site inspection (dawn raid) at the premises of an undertaking suspected of having infringed competition rules, the private homes or cars of leading employees or the premises of other undertakings which are presumed to hold evidence relevant to an investigation regardless of whether such undertakings are suspected of infringements.

-The undertaking is obligated to give the DCCA access to any information which falls inside the scope of the investigation, and the DCCA may take copies of all documents, information etc. that the undertaking has access to, regardless of media, including information located on a server outside the undertaking’s premises, e.g. in another country.
+The undertaking is obligated to give the DCCA access to any information within the scope of the investigation, and the DCCA may take copies of all documents, information etc. that the undertaking has access to, regardless of media, including information located on a server outside the undertaking’s premises, e.g. in another country.

 Failure to cooperate with the DCCA during a dawn raid may be sanctioned by fines.